 Our rule of thumb is that if you have two bikes and it is hard to tell the difference ask yourself where the cheaper one has saved money.

 Value is what is most important though.
 This is a combination of the initial price and what it will give you and cost you over the time you own it.
-What is 'value' to one can be very different to someone else so and it's really up to you to determine whether a more expensive bike offers better value or not :)
+What is 'value' to one can be very different to someone else so it's really up to you to determine whether a more expensive bike offers better value or not :)